jasononeil/modelschool/README.md

 Model School
 ============

-This is key common files used in some educational apps, at this stage, mostly the apps made by Jason O'Neil: Sheridan School Management System, and ClassHomie.
+This is key common files used in some educational apps, at this stage, mostly the apps made by Jason O'Neil: Sheridan School Management System, and Today We Learned.

 License
 -------